 8. Going to a Malaysian farewell party with the Sepilock Centre staff and ending up in a karaoke bar until 3 in the morning.
 It’s no secret that Malaysians love their karaoke.
 But I didn’t realise they were all so good at it!
 That put me to shame.

 9. Catching a small 30 seater passenger plane through a storm to Mulu National Park.
 The park is only accessible by plane or a 2 day boat.
 It’s also one of the only UNESCO world heritage sites that tick off every requirement for world heritage, so I was desperate to go there.
 The plane was so not built for the type of storm we flew through, though.
+In case you are wondering, the tiny planes can also be used to fly from Miri to Barrio.

 10. Seeing snakes, centipedes, scorpions and glowing mushrooms on the night walk in Mulu National Park.
 The park organises night walks every night and if you’re lucky you’ll get to see a tarsier!